wesmoncrief/Ray-Tracer/README.txt

 My sphere appears to be the same size whether it is very near to the screen or very far from it.
 Is this expected?

 How do we check if there is an object between the object and the light source?
 Diffuse light and specular light don't seem to do this on their own...

+In diffuse light calculation, L13 slide 25, should L and N be unit vectors?

 how do we create the lights?
 Can we use openGL?